InvokerLCT/newKingOfHonor/README.md

 This is the source code of the final report, the language is Java.
 I uploaded my own code from elsewhere and uploaded it myself to my github library.
 This program is a simple implementation of the King of Glory game.
 Certainly not as good as the real King of Glory.
-The total number of lines of code exceeds 1000
+After modifying the code and adding comments, the final total LOC for the project is 2267 with 2 packets and 20 classes.

 ****